By: Mark Diaz

 A technical violation means that a person is alleged to have breached one of the specific terms of their individual community supervision.
 For example, when on probation, defendants are often required to pay costs and/or fines.
 Failure to make these payment arrangements could trigger a technical probation violation.

-A new law probation violation occurs when a person is arrested on another subsequent offense while they are still on probation for the original offence.
+A new law probation violation occurs when a person is arrested on another subsequent offense while they are still on probation for the original offense.
 As a rule, community supervision in Texas requires individuals to avoid engaging in any future criminal conduct.
 A new arrest while already on probation for another case will almost certainly violate an individual’s probation.

 A First-Time Probation Violation Could Lead to Jail Time